-The satisfying pain of bruises and war wounds on my legs from the heat of battle.
-I was happy.
-I was content.
-This was my life.
+The satisfying pain of bruises on my legs from the heat of battle.

-I developed an ongoing tightness in my buttocks and hamstrings that meant it was taking longer and longer to recover after games.
+First I developed an ongoing tightness in my buttocks and hamstrings that meant it was taking longer and longer to recover after games.

-This problem continued to deteriorate over the course of 6 months till it got to the stage where if played a game on a Saturday afternoon, I wouldn’t be able to walk properly until the following Thursday.
+This problem continued to deteriorate over the course of 6 months till it got to the stage where if played a game on a Saturday afternoon I wouldn’t be able to walk properly until the following Thursday.

 So not only was doing something I loved causing me lots of pain, my work also suffered.

-However some days it was hard enough getting out of bed, let alone doing a days graft.
+As some days it was hard enough getting out of bed, let alone doing a days graft.